 For the last several years, attitudes concerning going to therapy have steadily improved.
 Where before it may have been seen as a sign that something was wrong in a person’s life, now, going to therapy is widely viewed as a strength.
 Still, several myths exist surrounding therapy; the aim of this article is bust a few of them.

-When many of us think about therapy, or see it on television or in a movie, what does it look like?
+When many of us think about therapy or see it on television or in a movie, what does it look like?
 Most may imagine it looks a lot like this: two people in a nicely furnished office complete with soothing pieces of art and framed diplomas on the walls.
-One person sits, or lies, on a nice sofa while the other sits across from them in a stylish chair, pad of yellow paper resting on a knee as they take notes.
-Both people are well dressed, appear to have more than enough money, and are most likely both white.
+One person sits, or lies, on a nice sofa while the other sits across from them in a stylish chair, a pad of yellow paper resting on a knee as they take notes.
+Both people are well-dressed, appear to have more than enough money, and are most likely both white.
 The therapist is probably a woman, and the person on the sofa is telling her how terrible their life is.

 Is this all there is to therapy?
 Is it only for certain people with serious problems, and does it always happen in a fancy office, in the middle of the day?
 Several commonly believed myths about therapy would say yes.
 The truth, however, says otherwise.